En Garde! Fencer Builds in DnD 5e

 Defensive Duelist

 This feat seems made specifically for fencer characters.
 If an opponent attacks you while you’re using a finesse weapon, you can use your reaction to boost your defense for that attack.
-Useful as long as you don’t have something better to do with your reaction or have a similar class feature.
+This feat is useful if you don’t have something better to do with your reaction or have a similar class feature.
 Rogues get the Uncanny Dodge feature and Wizards get the Shield spell, so this is less useful for them.
 Swords Bards, Battle Master Fighters, and Kensei Monks may find this useful.

 Medium Armor Master